JustinStephenson/Hotel_Application/README.md

 # Hotel Application
-A clone of Trello to showcase CSS and SCSS, flexbox and responsive design.
+A htoel booking mock application to showcase CSS and SCSS, to practice using flexbox